 These are my HOME Suggestions on How to Help a Child With ADHD

 - Directions need to be broken down.
-The child with ADHD is often overwhelmed with too many directions at the same time.
+A child with ADHD is often overwhelmed with too many directions at the same time.

 - If possible, write down directions.